XPath Expression Evaluation

 In the Advanced mode, you can conveniently edit long expressions in a multi-line mode and edit the XPath context.

 Some error checks and XPath inspections also provide Quick Fixes for detected problems, e.g. the possibility to map an unresolved namespace-prefix to a URI by intention.

 Each variable in the table can be assigned an expression that will be evaluated once when the query is executed.
 The resulting value is then available for multiple use at no additional computational cost.

-Highlight results: This option highlights the matched nodes in the current editor.
-Matched nodes that don't belong to the current editor (may
+Select the Highlight results checkbox ti highlight the matched nodes in the current editor.
+Matched nodes that don't belong to the current editor (may happen by using the

 document()function) are not highlighted.
-It's recommended to display such cross-document results in the Find Usages toolwindow.
+It's recommended to display such cross-document results in the Find Usages tool window.

 Select the Show results in Usage View checkbox to show all matched nodes in the Find Usages tool window.
 Select the Open in new tab checkbox to open the result in a new tab instead of reusing the last one.